-On the other hand, as a new area in machine learning research, deep learning is becoming an important tool in many applications [5].
-Deep learning is successful when dealing with Euclidean data structure with large sample size such as speech and images [6].
-However, it is known to suffer from overfitting when the data have high dimension and low sample size [7], such as the database of human body model.
+On the other hand, as a new area in machine learning research, deep learning is becoming an important tool in many applications [4].
+Deep learning is successful when dealing with Euclidean data structure with large sample size such as speech and images [5].
+However, it is known to suffer from overfitting when the data have high dimension and low sample size [6], such as the database of human body model.
 Another issue is the long computational time due to the number of training parameters increases dramatically with the dimension of data and the number of layers.
 Despite these challenges, the superior learning capability of deep learning makes it worth to be applied in statistical learning of human body.

 To solve the practical issues arisen in the usage of PCA and deep learning, the dimension of data must be reduced.
 However, many mesh vertices are needed to represent the shape of a human body confidently, and simply downsampling the mesh will lose much shape information.
 We observe that although the vertices size of a mesh is huge, the vertices are not totally independent to each other.
 Actually, human bodies are described by a set of feature curves in many garment industries.
 Based on this observation, we hypothesize that if the learning process can be taken on the feature curves, then the dimension of dataset would be reduced, so that the training through PCA and deep learning will be more efficient and the trained model will be more accurate.
 To test this hypothesis, this paper develops a wireframe-assisted deep learning method.
 The feature wireframe is a collection of feature curves which are semantically located on the chest, bust, hip, waist, etc. Instead of analyzing all the mesh vertices directly, we use feature wireframe to separate the whole surface into patches.
 In this way, PCA does not need to be conducted on the whole surface but just on each patch.
 The spatial relationship between the patches are preserved through the wireframe.
 Furthermore, deep learning has a much better performance in this much lower dimensional space.
 The technical contributions of the paper are summarized as follows:

-- 1. To the best of our knowledge, this is the first three applying feature wireframe as a defined interval layer to guide the statistical learning of hum a moder ag. - 2.
+- 1. To the best of our knowledge, this is the first time applying feature wireframe as a defined internal layer to guide the statistical learning of human modeling. - 2.
 The feature wireframe divides a whole human model into small patches.
-Each of the patches have used here in the patches in the patches have been as the patches of the p - 3.
-With the lower dimensional spice, leep learning can be applied to correlate the feature wireframe and semantic parameters, enabling parametric design, in which it is the first time diep barning is applied.
+Each of the patches has much less shape variation, and PCA can achieve high rate of dimension reduction in the patches, up to 99.72%. - 3.
+With the lower dimensional space, deep learning can be applied to correlate the feature wireframe and semantic parameters, enabling parametric design, in which it is the first time deep learning is applied.